calvkong/SermonPlayer-android/README.md

-# sgvac-android
+# SermonPlayer-android
-Android app that serves as a media player for listening to archive sermons for SGVAC
+Android version of SermonPlayer app that serves as a media player for listening to archive sermons for SGVAC